 I also occasionally hung out with kids who smoked, drank, did drugs, shoplifted and rode motorbikes illegally.
 As a result, I paid for my association and behavior with suspensions, community service, and more.
 OMG, I was a parent's worst nightmare!
 Now looking back, I wonder how I was able to get through it all.

-Parents who are willing to fork out $20,000+ in tuition must either care a lot about education or are simply rich enough to pay.
+Parents who are willing to fork out $25,000+ in tuition must either care a lot about education or are simply rich enough to pay.
 They could be the most checked out parents ever, but for 8 hours a day, their kids are getting exposed to faculty who do care a great deal.
 Hopefully with more caring or wealthier parents, there will be less bad apples in the classroom.

 If your classmates are poor, then they're either attending on a merit scholarship or they realize the massive sacrifice their parents are making to send them to private school.
 As a result, both types of classmates are probably normal if not outstanding students.
 Of course there will be the occassional spoiled rich kid who doesn't give a damn about anybody.
 But hopefully they are few and far between.